 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the L1 does not offer wifi capability.
+In contrast, the L1 does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic L1 and the Sony A7S II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-L1: